RTL creates team to expand online video

-RTL, majority-owned by German media group Bertelsmann [BTGGg.F], has recently invested in Canadian online video company BroadbandTV, YouTube fashion and beauty network StyleHaul and U.S. online video ad platform SpotXchange.
+RTL, majority-owned by German media group Bertelsmann , has recently invested in Canadian online video company BroadbandTV, YouTube fashion and beauty network StyleHaul and U.S. online video ad platform SpotXchange.

 It says it generates more than 7 billion online video views per month with an offering primarily aimed at young viewers, many of them on Google's Youtube network.